 If your platelet count isn't too low, you might not need treatment.
 You won't bleed too much, even if you get cut.

-Sometimes your platelet count will go up when you treat the cause of the problem.
-For instance, if taking a certain medicine is behind your thrombocytopenia, your doctor might switch you to another drug.
+Sometimes your platelet count will go up when you avoid the cause of the problem.
+For instance, if taking a certain medicine is behind your thrombocytopenia, your doctor will have you stop that drug.

 For severe thrombocytopenia, you might get: